 Military Family Leave Entitlements (covered under FMLA)

 Eligible employees whose spouse, son, daughter or parent is on covered active duty or called to covered active duty status may use their 12-week leave entitlement to address certain qualifying exigencies.
-Qualifying exigencies may include attending certain military events, arranging for alternative childcare, addressing certain financial and legal arrangements, attending certain counseling sessions and attending post-deployment reintegration briefings.
+Qualifying exigencies may include attending certain military events, arranging for alternative childcare, addressing specific financial and legal arrangements, attending specific counseling sessions, and attending post-deployment reintegration briefings.

-- a current member of the Armed Forces, including a member of the National Guard or Reserves, who is undergoing medical treatment, recuperation or therapy, is otherwise in outpatient status, or is otherwise on temporary disability retired list, for serious injury or illness*;
+- a current member of the Armed Forces, including a member of the National Guard or Reserves, who is undergoing medical treatment, recuperation, or therapy, is otherwise in outpatient status, or is otherwise on a temporary disability retired list for serious injury or illness*;

-* The FMLA definitions of “serious injury or illness” for current service members and veterans are distinct from the FMLA definition of “serious health condition”.
-Please see the FMLA exigency leave factsheet and The Employee’s Guide to Military Family Leave under the Family and Medical Leave Act for detailed information.
+* The FML definitions of “serious injury or illness” for current service members and veterans are distinct from the FML definition of “serious health condition”.
+Please see the FML exigency leave factsheet and The Employee’s Guide to Military Family Leave under the Family and Medical Leave Act for detailed information.

 If you are going out on Military Leave, please contact your Human Resources Division Partner(s).